MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 Typically, the `doTheWork` function will send the information to the server that couldn't be sent when the user was offline.
 It may be useful to store this information in [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) storage from the frontend so that it can later be retrieved from the service worker when `doTheWork` is executed.

-For more information about the `Sync` event, the `ServiceWorkerRegistration`, and the `SyncManager` interface, go to the [Background Synchronization draft specification](https://wicg.github.io/background-sync/spec/) and [Background Synchronization API documentation](https://developer.mozilla.org/docs/Web/API/Background_Synchronization_API).
+For more information about the `Sync` event, the `ServiceWorkerRegistration`, and the `SyncManager` interface, see the [Background Synchronization draft specification](https://wicg.github.io/background-sync/spec/) and [Background Synchronization API documentation](https://developer.mozilla.org/docs/Web/API/Background_Synchronization_API).

 ### Demo PWA